The 2nd Workshop on

 quality of scholarly data and to foster the development of analysis tools for scholarly data.
 The following topics will be addressed:

 The expected outcomes of the workshop include:

-- managing scholarly data, i.e. representation, categorization, connection and integration of scholarly data
+- use-cases of well-managed scholarly data, i.e. querying and visualization of scholarly metadata

 (for a more comprehensive list please refer to Topics at a Glance).

 - Scientific papers and presentations that show the latest developments in applying database and machine learning technologies

 - Networking opportunities for participants from different fields to identify common grounds and collaboration opportunities

 as well as open gaps

 The workshop will be held in conjunction with the 22nd European Conference on

 Advances in Databases and Information Systems (ADBIS 2018) September 2-5, 2018, Budapest, Hungary.